 It’s the perfect excuse to spam you guys with loads of Mexican and Tex-Mex recipes!
 Get excited. 😉

-I believe that this chicken chimichanga is more of a Tex-Mex recipe than a traditional Mexican recipe, but either way – it’s so good!
+I believe that this chimichanga recipe is more of a Tex-Mex recipe than a traditional Mexican recipe, but either way – it’s so good!

 I’m all about deep fried goodness, but at home it’s definitely easier to bake things, so I’ll show you my trick for getting that fried flavor and texture in the oven.